gijosso/swirl-react/README.md

 - ./server.js: server entry point and header configuration

 ### Important Note
+- JWT should be the way to go.
-The back-end, which is not the real point of the subject, has been done quickly.
+- The back-end, which is not the real point of the subject, has been done quickly.
-The back-end integrity is not guaranteed (no user field check).
+- The back-end integrity is not guaranteed (no user field check).
-Message sent need to be non-explicit.
+- Message sent need to be non-explicit.
-The JSON file based 'database', made for rookies to avoid setup and connection to real databases engines, may cause some unexpected behaviours, especially on concurrent accesses.
+- The JSON file based 'database', made for rookies to avoid setup and connection to real databases engines, may cause some unexpected behaviours, especially on concurrent accesses.
+- GraphQL could be a great way to avoid the wanky JSON files.
-The code needs a serious refactor too.
+- The code needs a serious refactor.